espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Staff of Earth (Major).md

 # Staff of Earth (Major)
 ![[icons-weapons-staves-staff-simple.webp|150]]

 Geometric patterns are etched into the smooth brown and gray surface of a staff of earth, which makes a solid thud whenever tapped against the ground.
-While wielding a staff of earth, you gain a +1 circumstance bonus to your Fortitude saves and DC against effects that [[Shove]] you or knock you [[Prone]].
+While wielding a staff of earth, you gain a +1 circumstance bonus to your Fortitude saves and DC against effects that [[Shove]] you or knock you [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].

 * * *